Pay the Ghost

 Pay the Ghost is a 2015 American supernatural horror film directed by Uli Edel.
 The screenplay was written by Dan Kay, based on a short story of the same name by Tim Lebbon.
-The film stars Nicolas Cage, Sarah Wayne Callies, and Veronica Ferres.
+The film stars Nicolas Cage, Sarah Wayne Callies and Veronica Ferres.
 The film was released on September 25, 2015, by RLJ Entertainment.

 Plot

 A professor, Mike Lawford frantically searches for his son Charlie, who was abducted during a Halloween carnival.
-As nearly a year goes by, the parents are still looking for their son and starting to hear and see their son reaching out to them from the other world—Mike sees his son on a passing bus, but upon chasing the bus down and gaining access, his son is not there.
-He disembarks and notices spray painted on a building, "pay the ghost," the phrase his son uttered before vanishing.
+As nearly a year goes by, Mike and his wife Kristen are still looking for Charlie and are starting to hear and see him reaching out to them from the other world.
+Mike sees Charlie on a passing bus but upon chasing the bus down and gaining access, Charlie is not there.
+He disembarks and notices spray painted on a building, "pay the ghost," the phrase Charlie uttered before vanishing.
 He enters the building and finds homeless people living there.
-Unearthly screams of a woman are heard, and a blind homeless man calls for the others to mask their fires, explaining to Mike that the screams are heard every year before Halloween.
-Mike asks about the phrase, and is taken to a wall with more of the same phrases written on it.
-Engrossed by the wall and the homeless man, he does not notice the wall behind him shift into another world, and a demonic figure briefly appears behind him, then vanishes.
-The homeless man explains nothing, but quickly tells Mike to leave.
+Unearthly screams of a woman are heard and a blind homeless man calls for the others to mask their fires, explaining to Mike that the screams are heard every year before Halloween.
+Mike asks about the phrase and is taken to a wall with more of the same phrases written on it.
+Engrossed by the wall and the homeless man, he does not notice the wall behind him shift into another world and a demonic figure briefly appears behind him, then vanishes.
+The homeless man explains nothing but quickly tells Mike to leave.

-His wife Kristen later sees their son's scooter move on its own, and calls him.
-Later that night while pouring wine, the power in their home goes out.
-Mike looks out the window to see three children appear and burned at the stake, then turns and sees his apartment crowded with figures of children, standing lifeless and pale.
-They call a psychic to investigate.
-Standing in their son's room, she senses nothing, but then abruptly walks to the window, looks at the approaching storm, and says, "It's here... it has all the children."
-The psychic is then thrown against the wall and strangled before collapsing, burn scars all over her hands.
+Kristen later sees Charlie's scooter move on its own and calls him.
+Later that night while pouring wine, the power in Mike and Kristen's home goes out.
+Mike looks out the window to see three children appear and burned at the stake, then turns and sees his apartment crowded with figures of children standing lifeless and pale.
+They call Jane, a psychic, to investigate.
+Standing in Charlie's room, Jane senses nothing but then abruptly walks to the window, looks at the approaching storm and says, "It's here... it has all the children."
+Jane is then thrown against the wall and strangled before collapsing, burn scars all over her hands.
 A later autopsy shows her internal organs were burned to ash.